grafana/agent/docs/developer/contributing.md

 * [systemd headers](https://github.com/grafana/agent/blob/main/cmd/agent/Dockerfile#L8-L9) for Promtail
 * [bcc tools](https://github.com/grafana/agent/blob/main/cmd/agent/Dockerfile#L12-L13) for the eBPF integration

+If you have issues installing the bcc tooling, you can use `-tags=noebpf` to compile the Agent without the eBPF integration.

 ## Pull Request Checklist

 Changes should be branched off of the `main` branch.
 It's recommended to rebase